42BV/restzilla/README.md

 }
 ```

 Create request bodies will now be unmarshalled into a CreateUserForm object.
-Then our form is mapped to a User entity and persisted in the database.
-Afterwards our persisted entity is mapped to the result type and returned in our response body.
+The form is mapped to a User entity and persisted in the database.
+After persistence our entity is mapped to the result type and placed in the response body.

 Mapping between beans is automatically handled by the [BeanMapper](https://github.com/42BV/beanmapper) dependency.